AleG94/ethereum-events/README.md

 ## Motivation

-Ethereum and blockchains in general can be quite challenging for new developers to approach.
-Most of the difficulty resides in understanding the many dynamics that can occur (e.g. finality, reorgs) and how to deal with them in order to provide quality UX.
+Ethereum, and blockchains in general, can be quite challenging for new developers to approach.
+Most of the difficulty resides in understanding the many dynamics that can occur (e.g. finality, reorgs) and how to deal with them to provide quality UX.

 A lot of Ethereum based dApps heavily depend on events fired by their smart contracts.
-This package is meant to simplify the process of listening for those events in real-time in a reliable and efficient way, keeping away blockchain complexity as much as possible.
+This package is meant to simplify the process of listening for these real-time events in a reliable yet efficient way, keeping away blockchain complexity as much as possible.

+## How it works

+EthereumEvents continuously polls the Ethereum blockchain for new blocks.
+As soon as a new block is detected, the events contained inside it are immediately delivered for processing.

+Since, in the blockchain environment, finality is probabilistic and increases with the number of subsequent blocks mined, blocks are delivered using two different channels: `confirmed` and `unconfirmed`.

+Unconfirmed blocks are newer blocks that can be subject to reorgs, so the events contained inside them may still change.

+Confirmed blocks, on the other hand, are older blocks that have reached a certain number of confirmations.
+It is relatively safe to assume that the events contained inside them are final and will not change.

+For the vast majority of use cases, the default value of 12 confirmations is considered safe but it can be adjusted to fit every need.

 ## Requirements